ioccc-src/winner/2015/duble/README.md

 This program **prints text in your terminal with an interesting hand-writing effect**.

-It uses the *braille patterns* range of the unicode standard: this allows to consider each terminal character as a tiny 2x4 bitmap.
+It uses the *Braille patterns* range of the unicode standard: this allows to consider each terminal character as a tiny 2x4 bitmap.

 Turning the Braille code into something visual might be considered blasphemous.
 When I was fighting to make this program work, I started wondering if it was not the reason for its very erratic behaviour.

 ### prog.c vs prog.alt.c